prilaga/ObservableBackground/README.md

 # ObservableBackground

-Helps to set any resources to the view
+Helps to set any resources to the view.

 Ability to set: int Color, @ColorRes, @DrawableRes, Drawable, Bitmap

 1. CopyPaste ObservableBackground.kt to your project